Poojit-Matukumalli/Project-RelayX/README.md

 ## Overview

-RelayX is a *desktop messaging platform* designed for *maximum privacy and security*, without server dependence (semi-decentralized).
+RelayX Messenger is a *desktop messaging platform* designed for *maximum privacy and security*, without server dependence (semi-decentralized).
 It combines Tor networking with modern cryptography and a lightweight Flutter UI.

 **Key highlights:**
-- No central servers — messages are sent through the Tor network and user-maintained RelayX nodes.
+- No central servers — messages are sent through the Tor network and user-maintained RelayX relays.
 - Anonymous multi-hop messaging via Tor relays.
 - X25519-based key exchange with HKDF-derived session keys.
 - Signed messages with timestamping to prevent replay attacks.